The Los Altos Mountain View PTA Council provides these website links for information and education purposes only.

 PYT seeks to provide outstanding theatrical learning experiences that develop leadership, emphasize responsibility and foster teamwork in a supportive, respectful environment.

-Camp Erin is a free, weekend grief camp designed for children ages 6-17 who have experienced the death of a family member or friend.
+Camp Kara is a free, weekend grief camp designed for children ages 6-17 who have experienced the death of a family member or friend.
 Our 2 days and 2 nights at camp are filled with traditional fun camp activities combined with grief education and emotional support, facilitated by grief professionals and trained volunteers.